Don't Hold Back (The Potbelleez song)

-"Don't Hold Back" is the first single by the Potbelleez from the self-titled debut album The Potbelleez.
-The single is their most successful to date and received heavy airplay across Australia and was critically acclaimed.
+"Don't Hold Back" is a song by the Irish-Australian band the Potbelleez, released on 6 September 2007 as the second single from their debut album The Potbelleez.
+The single is their most successful to date and received heavy airplay across Australia.
 It has gone on to sell over 210,000 copies in Australia alone and won Most Played Dance Work of year at 2009 APRA Awards.
-It has featured as key advertising song for "Jeep – Don't Hold Back" in Australia.
+It has been featured as the key advertising song for "Jeep – Don't Hold Back" in Australia.